mabrek/mabrek.github.io/_posts/2016-01-16-kaggle-forecasting.md

 I dropped outliers from the training set for glmnet.
 Outliers were selected by `> 2.5 * median absolute residual` from `lm` trained on a small set of features per store.

-Initially I used 10 cross-validation folds with 6 weeks length cut from the end of train set with 2 weeks step (~4.5 months total) but then found that closest to 2014 folds produce large errors for stores with missing in 2014 data.
+Initially I used 10 cross-validation folds with 6 weeks length cut from the end of training set with 2 weeks step (~4.5 months total) but then found that closest to 2014 folds produce large errors for stores with missing in 2014 data.
 Then switched to 15 folds with 3 days step to not get too close to 2014 which improved predictions for those stores.

 RMSPE was quite different for different prediction ranges.
 For the same store it could go from 0.103 to 0.125 with the same model.
 It made me think that public leaderboard position is going to change a lot in private leaderboard because they have time based split.
 It turned out to be [true](https://www.kaggle.com/c/rossmann-store-sales/forums/t/17898/leaderboard-shakeup).